cilium/cilium/Documentation/helm-values.rst

      - SPIFFE trust domain to use for fetching certificates
      - string
      - ``"spiffe.cilium"``
+   * - authentication.queueSize
+     - Buffer size of the channel Cilium uses to receive authentication events from the signal map.
+     - int
+     - ``1024``
+   * - authentication.rotatedIdentitiesQueueSize
+     - Buffer size of the channel Cilium uses to receive certificate expiration events from auth handlers.
+     - int
+     - ``1024``
    * - autoDirectNodeRoutes
      - Enable installation of PodCIDR routes between worker nodes if worker nodes share a common L2 network segment.
      - bool